Unit 1.1 - Introduction

 In this file you'll find instructions on how to install the tools we'll use during the course.

 All of these tools are available for Linux, macOS and Windows users.
 We'll need the tools to write and compile our Rust code, and allow for remote mentoring.
-Important: these instructions are to be followed at home, before the start of the first tutorial.
-If you have any problems with installation, contact the lecturers!
-We won't be addressing installation problems during the first tutorial.
+Important: these instructions are to be followed before the start of the first tutorial.
+If you have any problems with installation, please contact the trainers ahead of time.
+We would prefer not to have to be address installation problems during the first session.

 Rust and Cargo